pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 5. The client-to-server ticket can then be used for requesting specific services in the domain.
 6. Access to services are granted by the `network resources` in the domain.

-A ticket-granting-ticket (TGT) acts as a universal pass for accessing all the `Network Resources` in the domain instead of providing a username and password over and over again.
+💡 *A ticket-granting-ticket (TGT) acts as a universal pass for accessing all the `Network Resources` in the domain instead of providing a username and password over and over again.*
 {: .notice--info}

 **Kerberos** is a crucial topic and contains some of the more well-known abuse primitives within Active Directory environments.
 It can also be a bit elusive as to how it works since it has so many complex intricacies.